maxgerhardt/ac_sc_grinder/doc/README.md

 That depends on konstructive coefficient K of motor.
 In real world everything is very simple.
 "Speed sensor" should produce data in desired range.
 In our case, that's [0..1].
-Do this sequence:
+We should find scaling factor to normalize data.

+Second point to keep in mind - calculated speed is VERY noizy:

+- Noise exists inside single voltage period (should apply median filter)
+- Noise exists BETWEEN multiple sine waves (can not be compensated on previous stage).
+In normal mode that's smoothed by PID module.
+But for calibration we should care "manually".

+SUggested algorythm is:

 - Reset scaling factor in "sensor" module (set to `1.0`).
-- Run motor at maximal speed (set triac phase to 100% and wait until detected speed became stable).
-  - You may wish to emulate soft start for convenience - increase phase from 0 to 100% in 2-3 seconds, instead of setting to 100% immediately.
-- Measure "speed" and use this value as new scaling factor.
+- Smoothly speedup motor to max speed.
+- Measure speed until value not increased aynymore (search max until not changed in 20 sine periods)
+- Measure speed next 32 sine waves and apply median filter.

-For our 180W grinder, scaling factor is ~ 600.
+For our 180W grinder, scaling factor is ~ 400-500.
 For any other motors it should fit in [300..2000] range.